Jordan Larsson

-Carl Henrik Jordan Larsson (born 20 June 1997) is a Swedish professional footballer who plays as a forward for Danish club Copenhagen, on loan from the German club Schalke 04, and the Sweden national team.
+Carl Henrik Jordan Larsson (born 20 June 1997) is a Swedish professional footballer who plays as a forward for Danish club Copenhagen and the Sweden national team.

 Starting his career with Högaborgs BK in Sweden in the early 2010s, Larsson represented Helsingborgs IF, NEC Nijmegen, and IFK Norrköping before joining Spartak Moscow in 2019.
+After the Russian invasion of Ukraine he left the team, playing for AIK, Schalke 04 and Copenhagen.
 He made his full international debut for the Sweden national team in 2018 and was a squad member at UEFA Euro 2020.

-He is the son of former professional footballer and current manager Henrik Larsson.

 Club career

 Early career

-While his father played for FC Barcelona between 2004 and 2006, Larsson played for the team's La Masia academy.
-He began his senior career at Högaborg in the Swedish Football Division 2, the fourth level of the sport in the country.
+While his father, Henrik Larsson, played for FC Barcelona, Larsson played for Barcelona's La Masia academy.
+He began his senior career at Högaborgs BK in the Swedish Football Division 2, the fourth level of the sport in the country.
 On 19 June 2013, in a match against Tenhults IF, 15-year-old Larsson played alongside his 41-year-old father, who was making a comeback due to an injury crisis at Högaborg.

 Aged 16 in January 2014, Larsson was tracked by another of his father's former employers, Manchester United.
 Instead, he signed a four-year deal for the city's main club Helsingborgs IF, the same transfer that his father had made 22 years prior.

 Helsingborgs IF

 Larsson made his first team debut in the Allsvenskan on 27 July 2014, coming on as a substitute for Mattias Lindström in the 73rd minute of a 1–1 home draw against Örebro SK.
 On 26 August, he made his first start away to Division 2 team Torslanda IK in the second round of the Svenska Cupen, scoring in each half of a 4–1 away win.
 That November, his father took over as the team's manager, and assured the public that he would not practise nepotism.
 The following 4 March in the group stage of the competition, Larsson opened a 2–2 draw against Superettan team Syrianska FC with a goal that received attention abroad for the quality of its technique, reminiscent of his father.

 Larsson scored his first league goal for Helsingborg on 6 June 2015 in the second minute of a 3–0 win against Åtvidabergs FF, two weeks before his 18th birthday.
 On 19 July, he added two more in a 3–1 win over AIK at Olympia, and a further two on 20 August in an 8–1 win at fifth-tier Lunden ÖBK in the second round of the cup, which led to interest from IFK Göteborg.

-After Helsingborg lost their relegation play-off to Halmstads BK in November 2016, Larsson, who scored a late goal that would have kept them up, was attacked by Hooligans from his own team, who rushed onto the pitch and tore off his shirt.
+After Helsingborg lost their relegation play-off to Halmstads BK in November 2016, Larsson, who scored a late goal that would have kept them up, was attacked by hooligans from his own team, who rushed onto the pitch and tore off his shirt.
 His father subsequently planned to send him on holiday for his protection.